 6. The Silk Roads by Peter Frankopan

-If you want a hefty volume that gives a broad overview of much of the sweep of history, you could do worse than picking up this one.
+If you want a hefty volume that gives a broad overview of much of the sweep of history, this would definitely be a respectable choice.
 Like any history book, it had its own biases, but I think this one gave a pretty fair accounting.
 Oh, and it went right up to the present day, which surprised me, but it was all informative.